 Gamification Risks, Rewards & Next Steps

-Caution is warranted but the upside of a technology-enabled process that can bring visibility to staff productivity, reward performers and aid those who are under-performing —or collectively increase productivity across the board is a significant and sustainable win for any organization.
-The onus is now on the providers to clearly demonstrate these benefits, and then they’ll win over the support of skeptics and the adoption of markets.
+Caution is warranted but the upside of implementing a gamified process that can bring visibility to staff productivity, reward performers and aid those who are under-performing —or collectively increase productivity across the board is a significant and sustainable win for any organization.